 I decide to leave the ailing engine alone before I do irreparable harm to it.

 June 24 Piraeus

-We finish the week-long cruise and now we are back in Piraeus.
+We finish the week-long cruise (on one engine) and now we are back in Piraeus.
 The Captain says we are going to stay in port this week and get the engine repaired.
 This morning, two mechanics from the Mercedes-Benz dealership come on board.

 It’s a good thing Marian and Gertie are pretty, because they sure aren’t very good cooks!